gautamgtm/MachineLearning/Projectile_Trajectory_Prediction/README.md

 Description:

+Problem Description:
+The input file contains trajectories of 100 projectiles launched at different angles and velocities.
+The projectiles are of unit mass and are launched from origin (0,0).
+Their displacement is recorded every 100ms interval.
+Effect of air friction is ignored and gravity is 9.8 m/s2.
+The data is in the following format:
+[time_index] , [x] , [y]
+0 , 0.0 , 0.0        # projectile 1
+.
+0 , 0.0 , 0.0        # projectile 2
+.
+0 , 0.0 , 0.0        # projectile 100
+The objective is to use this data to learn how a projectile behaves

+Modelling:
+* Recurrent neural networks can be used to process a sequence of input vectors.
+* Use Bidirectional Vanilla RNNs with sequence length 3(atleast).
+* The problem can be simplified into a curve fitting problem, owing to the trajectory being of projectile.
+One point or even Two points(Makes a line only) would not be enough to extrapolate the next step.
+However, 3 or more points will be sufficient.
+The idea is similar to the determination of a unique circle with 3 points(Two line segments).

 Step 1: Processing of Raw Data
  *  Run data_preprocessing.py to generate numpy matrices of Input and Outputs of Training, Validation and Testing data.
  *  The dataset is divided into 80:20 ratio for Training to Testing samples